-In 2007, with the overwhelming support of the newly revitalized and energetic group of remaining family owners, trustee Mark Kirsten formed the Sebia Duck Club.
+In 2007, with the overwhelming support of the newly revitalized and energetic group of remaining family owners, trustee and part owner Mark Kirsten formed the Sebia Duck Club.
 In addition to providing a great place for members to get together and share the hunting tradition, the membership fees help fund conservation projects each year on the ranch.
 The club also allows the Ranch to increase its role in providing waterfowl and shorebird habitat through sustainable and waterfowl-friendly agricultural practices during the migration season.
 The hunting club and our restoration efforts have allowed us to network with like-minded conservation groups and agri-businesses that we can collaborate with on conservation strategies and responsibilities.

 WHO WAS SEBIA?